International Sustainability Consortia

 What we do

-Sustaining effective public health programs has been described as ‘one of the most significant translational research problems of our time’ [1].
-We are therefore dedicated to identifying and addressing the most pressing issues in sustainability science.
+Sustaining effective clinical and public health programs has been described as ‘one of the most significant translational research problems of our time’ (Proctor, Imp Sci, 2025).

 How we do our work